OUR TEAM

 -

-Esther supports women’s beekeeping groups, honey enterprises, and livelihoods initiatives that form a vital part of Wild Survivors’ conservation model.
+Esther supports women’s beekeeping groups, honey enterprises, and livelihood initiatives that form a vital part of Wild Survivors’ Coexistence Model.
 She works closely with women farmers and producers, guiding them through training, enterprise development, and access to markets.
-Esther brings warmth, drive, and an eye for detail — helping women gain confidence and income through nature-based solutions that benefit both people and elephants.
+Esther brings warmth, drive, and an eye for detail; helping women gain confidence and income through nature-based solutions that benefit both people and elephants.

 -